hesingh/ALS-info/README.md

 mutation was developed in 2012 by Athena Diagnostics in the U.S. and Phase I gene drug trials started in 2019.

-## Tested Positive for gene mutation
+## Tested Positive for Gene Mutation

 SOD1 has a gene silencing drug from https://apic-bio.com/, a company in MA with Dr. Robert Brown as one founder.
 Dr. Brown